googleapis/google-cloud-node/README.md

 ## Example Applications

-- [gcloud-node-todos][gcloud-todos] - TodoMVC backend using gcloud-node.
+- [gcloud-node-todos][gcloud-todos] - A TodoMVC backend using gcloud-node and Datastore.
-- [gitnpm][gitnpm] - Easily lookup an npm package's GitHub repo using gcloud backend.
+- [gitnpm][gitnpm] - Easily lookup an npm package's GitHub repo using gcloud-node and Google App Engine.
 - [gcloud-keystore][gcloud-keystore] - Use Datastore as a simple key-value store.

 ## Authorization